mdiep/MMMarkdown/README.md

     NSString *htmlString = [MMMarkdown HTMLStringWithMarkdown:markdown extensions:MMMarkdownExtensionsGitHubFlavored error:NULL];
     // Returns @"<p><del>Mistaken</del></p>"

-## Downloading
-While the development branch (`master`) includes the headers and libraries from the latest release, it is recommended that you use the `release` branch unless you are working on MMMarkdown itself.

 ## Setup
 Adding MMMarkdown to your Mac or iOS project is easy.